Schweem/DATA3130-FinalProject/README.md

 # DATA3130-FinalProject
- Final project for databases for undergrad databases for data sceience.
+ Final project for undergrad databases for data sceience.
 Built and deployed a couchDB with azure and docker.
 Built streamlit interface to visualize and communicate it.

 ### Repo Layout
 - StreamlitApp contains the code required to run the front end.